How to Install the LEMP Stack on Windows WSL

 with Zend OPcache v7.4.3, Copyright (c), by Zend TechnologiesStep 8Test PHP with Nginx

-After installing all the parts for the LEMP stack on Windows WSL, you should test that PHP works correctly with Nginx.
-You can do this by making a simple test file.
+After installing all the necessary components for your LEMP stack on Windows WSL, it’s crucial to test that PHP works correctly with Nginx.
+Creating a simple PHP info file will confirm that your web server and scripting language are communicating properly.
+Run this command to create a test file.

 Now let’s create a test file to make sure PHP and Nginx work together.